The Sherry Triangle | Guide to Jerez de la Frontera Home of Sherry

 Jerez de la Frontera must be one of the most undiscovered tourist attractions in Andalucia.
 This may be due to its position, almost midway between the famous cities of Cádiz and Seville, or just an accident.
 It may be that its charms are difficult to find because signposting of its hotels and attractions within the city is, to be kind, poor.
 None of that matters because the local populace are not only very friendly the majority also speak excellent English due to the influx of English partners and staff into the booming sherry industry over the last two hundred years.

 The firsts settlement in the area is attributed to the Tartessians and the Phoenicians, with whom they traded, called the town Seres.
 It was later occupied by the Romans and the name was romanised to Ceret.
 There is no trace of a Roman presence in Jerez itself, they seemed to have confined themselves to another Tartessian city called Asta Regia about 11 kilometres away in an area called the Mesas de Asta.
-The Visigoths and Vandals briefly had a presence until the town was taken by the Arabs in 711 AD
+The Visigoths and Vandals briefly had a presence until the town was taken by the Moors in 711 AD

 The 11th, 12th and 13th Centuries were a turbulent time for Xerez as it was now called.
 In the 11th Century Xerez briefly became the seat of an independent taifa until, in 1040 it was united with Arcos and in 1053 it was annexed to Seville and became part of the emirate dependant on Granada.
 The Almohads conquered the city in the mid 12th Century.
 In 1231 at the Battle of Jerez, Alvaro Perez de Castro, the grandson of Alfonso VII of Castile and Leon, defeated the Moors and the city was finally taken by the Christians in 1264.